 Lefay Resort & Spa

 What's to Love: It's a fantasy place to relax.
-I love their amazing spa with their super treatments, the view from the outdoor warm water pool over the Garda Lake, and their restaurant's very efficient and friendly staff.
+You'll love their amazing spa with their super treatments, the view from the outdoor warm water pool over the Garda Lake, and the restaurant's very efficient and friendly staff.